 Guess what the ASL word mean?
 See English translation Meaning: CANDLE

-This dictionary is not exhaustive (yet).
-The ASL signs are constantly added to the dictionary.
+This dictionary is not exhaustive; the ASL signs are constantly added to the dictionary.
 If you don't find the word/sign, you can send your request via email.
 Browse the alphabetical letters or search a signed word above.

 Regional variation: there may be regional variations of some ASL words across the regions of North America.

-Inflection: most ASL words in the dictionary are "fixed", but many of them are grammatically inflectable within ASL sentences.
+Inflection: most ASL words in the dictionary are a "base", but many of them are grammatically inflectable within ASL sentences.

 ASL is very much alive and indefinitely constructable as any spoken language.
 The best way to use ASL right is to immerse in daily interaction with Ameslan people (ASLers).